Jonas Katona is the Managing Editor of Convergence Journal and a PhD graduate in the Applied Mathematics Program at Yale University.

 Jonas has a strong background in STEM education and outreach, having previously worked with Berkeley Engineers & Mentors to engage K–8 students, served as a course liaison and lead tutor at UC Berkeley’s Student Learning Center, and mentored peers in the university’s Department of Mathematics.

-Research Idea Clinic: How To Collect Evidence for a Strong Research Paper
+Research Idea Clinic: How To Use Evidence in Your Research Paper

 June 25, 2026 · 8:00 PM ET

-Join Jonas Katona, Managing Editor of Convergence Journal and a PhD candidate in applied mathematics at Yale University, as he shows students how to collect evidence that strengthens a research paper.
-Learn what counts as evidence in secondary research, how to choose sources that actually support your argument, how to avoid weak or unsupported claims, and how to organise your findings before writing.
-Dn’t miss this chance to understand how strong research moves beyond finding sources, and starts building a clear, credible argument.
+Join Jonas, Managing Editor of Convergence and PhD graduate from Yale University, as he shows students how to use evidence to strengthen a research paper.
+Learn how evidence supports an argument, how to connect sources to your research question, how to avoid weak or unsupported claims, and what students should consider before turning their ideas into a full paper.
+Don’t miss this chance to understand how strong research moves beyond finding sources and starts building a clear, credible argument.

 Register now